Alphabetical Plant Listing

 Characteristics Dried Arrangements, Cut Flowers, Plant of Merit, Showy

-Tolerance Deer, Rabbit, Wet Soil
+Tolerance Full Shade, Deer, Rabbit, Wet Soil

-Garden Uses Beds and Borders, Ground Covers, Patio and Containers, Ponds and Streams
+Garden Uses Beds And Borders, Ground Covers, Patio And Containers, Ponds And Streams

 Garden Styles Informal and Cottage